pyDataVis/pyDataVis/docs/pyDataVis.md

 ```

-**Examples**
+# Support
+To display the manual, open the page https://pydatavis.github.io/ in your browser or use the *Help* option in the *Help* menu.

-The folder *examples* contains files for testing almost any function.
-Instructions are given in the readme.txt file and a picture file (.png) shows the Plotting area at the end of the process.
+The folder *examples*, in the source archives, contains files for testing almost any function.
+For those who have not installed from source archives, they can be found on the [website](https://pyDataVis.github.io) of pyDataVis, in [Downloads page](https://pydatavis.github.io/Downloads.html).

+If you need more information, feel free to contact me at: palphonse@wanadoo.fr

 # Loading data in pyDataVis

-The text data is always loaded in the *Text editor window* before been processed.
+The text data is always loaded first in the *Text editor window* before been processed.
+Then pyDataVis tries to decode the data.
+If successfull it will plot the curves.
 There are two ways to supply data in the *Text editor window*:

 - The usual way is to load the data from a file.
 This is done either by selecting *Open* in the *File* menu or by dragging the file, from the file manager or the desktop, in the pyDataVis window.